IIIF/api/source/api/presentation/3.0/index.md

 ###  5.6.
 Range

-It may be important to describe additional structure within an object, such as newspaper articles that span pages, the range of non-content-bearing pages at the beginning of a work, or chapters within a book.
-These are described using ranges in a similar manner to sequences.
+Ranges are used to describe additional structure within an object, such as newspaper articles that span pages or chapters within a book.
+Ranges have an `items` list, where each entry is a Canvases, part of a Canvas, or another Range.
+By including child Ranges, a nested tree structure can be described like a table of contents.

+The intent of adding a Range to the Manifest is to allow the client to display a hierarchical navigation interface to enable the user to quickly move through the object's content.
+Only Ranges with the `label` property and without the "no-nav" `viewingHint` will be presented to the user.

 Ranges _MUST_ have URIs and they _SHOULD_ be http(s) URIs.
-The intent of adding a range to the manifest is to allow the client to display a structured hierarchy to enable the user to navigate within the object without merely stepping through the current sequence.
-The rationale for separating ranges from sequences is that there is likely to be overlap between different ranges, such as the physical structure of a book compared to the textual structure of the work.
-An example would be a newspaper with articles that are continued in different sections, or simply a section that starts half way through a page.

-Ranges are linked or embedded within the manifest in a `structures` field.
-It is a flat list of objects, even if there is only one range.

-Ranges have three list based properties to express membership:

-##### items
-A combined list of both ranges and canvases.
-If the range contains both other ranges and canvases, and the ordering of the different types of resource is significant, the range _SHOULD_ instead use the `members` property.
-The property's value is an array of canvases, parts of canvases or other ranges.
-Each item in the array _MUST_ be an object, and it _MUST_ have the `id`, `type`, and `label` properties.
+Ranges are linked or embedded within the Manifest in a `structures` field of the Manifest.
+Ranges then embed or reference other Ranges, Canvases or parts of Canvases in the `items` field.
+Each entry in the `items` field _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.

-A range will typically include one or more canvases or, unlike sequences, parts of canvases.
-The part must be rectangular, and is given using the `xywh=` fragment approach.
-This allows for selecting, for example, the areas within two newspaper pages where an article is located.

-In order to present a table of the different ranges to allow a user to select one, every range _MUST_ have a label and the top most range in the table _SHOULD_ have a `viewingHint` with the value "top".
-A range that is the top of a hierarchy does not need to list all of the canvases in the sequence, and _SHOULD_ only give the list of ranges below it.
-Ranges _MAY_ also have any of the other properties defined in this specification, including the `startCanvas` relationship to the first canvas within the range to start with, if it is not the first listed in `canvases` or `members`.
+All of the Canvases or parts that should be considered as being part of a Range _MUST_ be included within the Range's members, or a descendant Range's members.

+The Canvases and parts of Canvases may or may not be contiguous or in the same order as any Sequence.
+Examples include newspaper articles that are continued in different sections, or simply a chapter that starts half way through a page.
+Parts of Canvases _MUST_ be rectangular and are described using the `xywh=` fragment approach.

+__Does this really work for fragments?
+Is part of a canvas a canvas?__

-Ranges _MAY_ also link to a layer, described in the next section, that has the content of the range using the `contentLayer` linking property.
-The referenced layer will contain one or more annotation lists, each of which contains annotations that target the areas of canvases within the range, and provide the content resources.
-This allows, for example, the range representing a newspaper article that is split across multiple pages to be linked with the text of the article.
-Rendering clients might use this to display all of the article text, regardless of which canvas is being viewed.
+Ranges _MAY_ link to an AnnotationCollection that has the content of the Range using the `____` linking property.
+The referenced AnnotationCollection will contain Annotations that target areas of Canvases within the Range, and provide the content resources.

 ``` json-doc
 {